shepherd-06/Bugtracker/README.md

-## Zathura Bugtracker - v0.0.1-Alpha
+## Bugtracker - v0.0.1 - Pre Alpha
 This is a bugtracker, it depends on Zathura (https://github.com/p1r-a-t3/zathura), a logger that I wrote few montnhs back.
 Zathura is still in beta version.

 #### Purpose
 Final project would be a docker container ready to up and running anywhere you want.
 Zathura will send the error logs from your apps, or you can write the api if you want.
+I wrote it to clean up my django skill + I really wanted one of these for my work projects.
+It's hard to go through logs on production server all the time.

 #### How to setup this project: [Development purpose]